rmagatti/auto-session/README.md

 ## 🚧 Troubleshooting

-For troubleshooting refer to the [wiki page](https://github.com/rmagatti/auto-session/wiki/Troubleshooting)
+For troubleshooting refer to the [wiki page](https://github.com/rmagatti/auto-session/wiki/Troubleshooting).

 ## 🔭 Session Lens

 Session Lens has been merged into Auto Session!
 This means all the functionality of Session Lens is now available in Auto Session.

-You still need to call the session-lens specific setup function for things to work properly since even though these plugins are now merged, they are effectily fully modular and auto-session does not depend on session-lens functionality.
+You still need to call the session-lens specific setup function for things to work properly since even though these plugins are now merged, they are effectively fully modular and auto-session does not depend on session-lens functionality.

 ```lua
 require("auto-session").setup {